Treatments for brain tumours

 Risks of brain surgery include damage to vital brain structures like the motor strip (causing weakness), Broca’s speech area (dysphasia or loss of speech), optic nerves (loss of vision), stroke with loss of consciousness, among others.
 It can also result in epilepsy, infection or abscess formation, and meningitis.

-This article has been fact-checked by Dr James Tan Siah Heng, consultant neurosurgeon at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr James Tan Siah Heng, consultant neurosurgeon at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).